Backorder Doesn’t Mean You Should Give Up On Obtaining A Set. In fact, it can mean quite the opposite!

 What’s a LEGO® Backorder Anyway?

 On the LEGO® website, a backorder is a bit like a rain check.
-It means the set or pieces you’ve waited all night to snag have aren’t in stock right at this moment.
+It means the set or pieces you’ve waited all night to snag aren’t in stock right at this moment.
 But here’s the good news: you can still order them and when the sets/pieces are back in the LEGO® warehouse, they will ship!
 No waiting lines, just waiting times.
 It’s a lot better than going to the store and finding out your trip was a waste!

 Why Do Backorders Happen?